richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This document assumes that an application service is identified by a DNS domain name (e.g., `example.com`), an IP address (IPv4 or IPv6), or by an identifier that contains additional supplementary information.
-Supplementary information is limited to the application service type as expressed in SRV (e.g., "the IMAP server at example.net") or a URI.
+Supplementary information is limited to the application service type as expressed in a DNS SRV record (e.g., "the IMAP server at example.net" for "\_imap.example.net") or a URI.

 In a DNS-ID - and in the DNS domain name portion of an SRV-ID or URI-ID - any characters outside the {{US-ASCII}} range are prohibited and internationalized